 Ask HotBot: What is human resources job?

-Ask HotBot: What does human resources do?
+Ask HotBot: What is human resources?